 Brooks, Pierce, McLendon, Humphrey & Leonard LLP

-Jim has litigated complex business matters in federal and state courts in North Carolina and across the United States.
-He has led the defense of significant claims for violations of the federal and state securities laws, as well as claims alleging professional negligence brought against national and regional accounting firms and law firms.
-He has litigated numerous intellectual property and trade secrets cases, many of which involved preliminary hearings seeking injunctive relief.
+Jim is known for his effective advocacy in the courtroom, and has litigated complex business matters in federal and state courts in North Carolina and across the United States.
+He has led the defense of significant claims for violations of the federal and state securities laws, and has litigated numerous intellectual property and trade secrets cases, many of which involved preliminary hearings seeking injunctive relief.
 In addition, Jim has litigated cases involving contracts, real property, employment issues, tax issues, defamation, construction issues and a variety of business torts.

-In addition to his trial practice, Jim has appeared on behalf of clients in a number of administrative proceedings.
-He has represented clients in hearings before the North Carolina Utilities Commission, the North Carolina Property Tax Commission, the North Carolina Tax Review Board, the North Carolina Board of Elections as well as in a number of proceedings before the Office of Administrative Hearings.
+In addition to his trial practice, Jim regularly appears on behalf of clients in the telecommunications, retail, hospitality, healthcare, and financial services industries in administrative proceedings.
+He represents clients in hearings before the North Carolina Utilities Commission, the North Carolina Property Tax Commission, the North Carolina Tax Review Board, and the North Carolina Board of Elections, as well as in a number of proceedings before the Office of Administrative Hearings.

 In the last several years, Jim has represented a number of cities, school boards, and public bodies across North Carolina who have challenged legislation restricting or taking their authority.
 Jim continues to represent municipalities, school boards, or other public institutions in matters relating to the balance of power and constitutional law issues.
 He recently represented the City of Greensboro and obtained a preliminary injunction halting implementation of fundamental changes to Greensboro's form of governance.